 11. What is multiculturalism?

-a society that includes many different cultures that are only partially assimilated to a dominant culture (as opposed to a melting pot)
+a society that includes many different cultures that are only partially assimilated into a dominant culture (as opposed to a melting pot)

 12. luteinizing hormone (LH) is released from which glands?